Adedamola99/Adedamola99/README.md

 - 🌱 Always learning: Currently deepening my expertise in Mobile App Development (Flutter).
 - 😊 Open to collaboration: Seeking opportunities for open source projects, hackathons, and collaborative ventures.
 - 💼 Job interests: Frontend Engineer, Backend Developer.
-- 📫 Feel free to contact me on linkedIn and twitter by clicking the social media icon link below or check out my resume.
+- 📫 Feel free to contact me on LinkedIn and twitter by clicking the social media icon link below or check out my resume.

 **Language and Tools:**
 ---------------